-Is the Listerine vingar foot soak for soft, smooth feet help or hype, fiction or fact?
-A dermatologist and Family Savvy readers weigh in…….
+Curious if the Listerine vingar foot soak for soft, smooth feet is help or hype?
+Read on to hear from a dermatologist (and myriad readers who’ve tried it).

 Thousands of readers have visited Family Savvy to discover if the Listerine Vinegar Foot Soak for Soft, Smooth Feet is help or hype.
 In case you haven’t seen the viral thread on Facebook, read below: